-The loan repayment would be funded by a €5,600 (\$8,340) mezzanine loan on the Bad Homburg property, scheduled to be in place in early April 2025.
-The 18-month mezzanine loan will bear annual interest at 12% (6% paid quarterly and 6% at maturity).
-Management's objective is to refinance this loan in due course with conventional financing, depending on progress of the leasing strategy.
+On April 16, 2025, the REIT engaged in a new mezzanine financing for the Bad Homburg property.
+The 18-month mezzanine loan of €5,600 (\$8,715) bears interest at 12% (6% paid quarterly and 6% at maturity) is dedicated to fund the partial repayment of the Trio mortgage loan (see below).
+Management's objective is to refinance this mezzanine loan with a conventional financing, depending on progress on the reletting strategy.